lisp-mirror/clcon/doc/demo-tour.md

 At the console, enter `.apr -lookup-` to list all symbols containing "-lookup-" substring in their name.
 At the console, type in `clco:serv` and press `Tab`.
 Name will expand to `clco:server-lookup-definition`.
 Now press `Alt-.` Editor window will pop up and source of function you typed will be seen.
 You can press Alt-. at any lisp definition in the editor and jump to its source.
-If there are more then one definition, list of "hyperlinks" will show up at the console.
+If there are more then one definition (e.g. for FORMAT function), list of "hyperlinks" will show up at the console.
 Click on either of them with mouse to open an appropriate source.

 ### Tcl
 Return to the console with `Control-.`.
 At the console, enter `.tapr cap` to list all tcl procs, commands and vars containing substring `cap` in their name.
+Position a keyboard cursor at any of them and press Control-F9 to go to its source.
 Return to the console with `Control-.` .
 Type a space and then `snit::Ca`.
 Then press `Control-Alt-u` .
 Name will expand to `::snit::Capitalize`.
 Press `Control-F9` and jump to a source of tcl proc.
 We only now support procs, not variables.